Boys of Abu Ghraib: Plot

 The film starts in 2003, the day before 22-year-old Jack Farmer (Luke Moran) ships out for Iraq, having joined the Army Reserves in hopes of being part of something bigger than himself.

 He and dozens of other young men arrive at Abu Ghraib, a prison located 20 miles from Baghdad.
 CO Capt.
 Hayes (Scott Patterson) greets them with a rousing speech about them standing on the front lines of the war against terrorism, but the poor living conditions and boredom begin to wear on the soldiers.
 Jack requests MP duty, undaunted by the cautionary tale of an earlier volunteer who had the same idea and wound up shooting himself in the foot to escape.
-With no training, briefing or idea what to expect, Jack is transferred to "Hard Site"—a cellblock that supposedly houses hard-core terrorists.
+With no training, briefing or idea what to expect, Jack is transferred to "Hard Site", a cell block that supposedly houses hardcore terrorists.
 His new boss, Sgt.
 Tanner (Sean Astin), tells him that the Hard Site's guiding principle is "no compassion"; their job is to "soften up" prisoners for military interrogators.
 This includes tactics like sensory deprivation, humiliation and isolation.

 Jack has his reservations about the treatment of detainees at the prison.
 He strikes up a friendship with one of the detainees Ghazi Hammoud (Omid Abtahi), a London-educated engineer.
-Just days before they were scheduled to return home, Jack and his unit learn that their tour of duty has been extended by six months.
+Just days before they were scheduled to return home, Jack and his unit learned that their tour of duty has been extended by six months.
 They are devastated but continue their day to day duties.
 Hammoud is subjected to multiple rough interrogations.
-The guards shackle him to the cell so he is forced to stand and tell Jack to let him shit himself.
+The guards shackle him to the cell so he is forced to stand and tell Jack to "let him shit himself".
 When Jack finally confronts his fellow soldiers, defending Hammoud's innocence, he learns that Hammoud has confessed to building a bomb that killed 18 civilians in a coffee shop.
 Jack confronts Hammoud asking if he killed "innocent people" to which Hammoud replies that they were not innocent.
 Jack breaks down and subsequently adopts a more aggressive posture, treating the detainees less kindly than he had prior to Hammoud's confession.

 When it is finally time for Jack to go home, he briefs the soldier set to replace him, much like Tanner had briefed him.
 His replacement takes out a camera and snaps a photo, but Jack tells him to put the camera away.
-When Jack notices Hammoud has fallen asleep, he drags the prisoner out of the cell and begins yelling at him.
+When Jack notices Hammoud has fallen asleep, he drags him out of the cell and begins yelling at him.
 Unknown to Jack, the second soldier snaps another picture.
-After returning home to the US, Jack sees the news coverage of the Abu Graib scandal breaking on live TV, with the pictures snapped of him as he is shopping at a local store with his girlfriend.
+After returning home to the US, Jack sees the news coverage of the Abu Ghraib scandal breaking on live TV, with the pictures snapped of him as he is shopping at a local store with his girlfriend.